A jet formation model for astrophysical objects: Thick disk and jet formation

 Let's examine the region where $dP_{\text{tot}}/dR > 0$ in more detail.
 Set $GM = 1$.
 For Keplerian rotation, the gravitational potential energy is $\Psi = -1/R$, the kinetic energy (or local Keplerian energy) is $E_k = 1/(2R)$, the total energy is $E = \Psi + E_k = -1/(2R)$, and the angular momentum is $L = R^{1/2}$.

 Consider a blob being pushed inward by pressure.
 Let the initial and final positions be $R_i$ and $R_f$ with $R_i/R_f > 1$.
 With conservation of angular momentum, the final speed becomes $R_i/R_f$ times the initial speed, and the final kinetic energy becomes $(R_i/R_f)^2$ times the initial kinetic energy.
 The total energy of the blob increases by an amount $\Delta E = \left( R_i / R_f -1 \right)^2 /(2 R_i)$.
 The blob gains energy because pressure does work on it.
 This process is analogous to a ball on a rope being swung in a circle: when you pull the rope inward to make the circle smaller, the ball speeds up to conserve angular momentum.
 A large ratio $R_i/R_f$ significantly increases the energy gain $\Delta E$.

+If the pressure gradient acts on a static blob, it will only accelerate the blob toward the central object.
+When the pressure gradient acts on a rotating blob (not necessarily in thin-disk Keplerian motion, as the direction can be random due to turbulence), it will accelerate the blob along its direction of motion rather than pushing it toward the center.
+Since the direction of motion of a turbulent blob is random, some blobs, after being accelerated, may point outward along the funnel rather than toward the central object.

-Even for a small ratio $R_i/R_f$, if the process occurs step by step, the blob may still accumulate a large amount of energy.
+\del{Even for a small ratio $R_i/R_f$, if the process occurs step by step, the blob may still accumulate a large amount of energy.}

+The energy gain $\Delta E$ may not reach $\left(R_i/R_f - 1\right)^2/(2R_i)$ when $R_i/R_f > 2$.
+Since the energy imparted to the blob ultimately originates from the pressure difference.
+The pressure difference is always less than $E_K$ of $R_i$ between $R_i$ and envelop; otherwise, the total energy of the disk would exceed zero and the disk would overflow to infinity (see Fig. 1.).
+If the blob's initial kinetic energy is $E_K$, then its final kinetic energy will be less than $2E_K$, which is smaller than the escape velocity.